teammasters12/tukc-vu-k-/README.md

-# 🎨 Brainwave - HTML Template
+# 🎨 BeeWorks - HTML Template

 ## 📝 Overview
 Brainwave is a **modern and responsive** website template designed for **portfolios, services, and creative projects**.
 It features **smooth animations**, a **carousel slider**, and well-structured sections like **About, Portfolio, Testimonials, and Contact**.